I’ve addressed herd immunity here. If you haven’t read it yet, please do, because this builds on that.

 Conditions considered permanent precautions to further doses of pediatric DTaP are temperature of 105°F or higher within 48 hours of a dose, collapse or shock-like state (hypotonic hyporesponsive episode) within 48 hours of a dose, persistent inconsolable crying lasting 3 or more hours occurring within 48 hours of a dose, or a seizure, with or without fever, occurring within 3 days of a dose.
 The occurrence of one of these events in a child following DTaP vaccine is not a precaution to later vaccination with the adolescent/adult formulation of pertussis vaccine (Tdap).”

-So I think we’ve established that herd immunity is for a very very precious few.
+So I think we’ve established that herd immunity is a goal “for the greater good” of a very very precious few.
 A shrinking few.
 When pushing for this bill, people act as though doctors are passing out medical exemptions like candy and taking advantage of the system, but in reality there are 0.7% of children who have medical exemptions in CA. That’s less than 1%.
 A Harvard study concluded that adverse events happened in 2.6% of a population which leads us to expect around that many medical exemptions.
 It is much below that.

 So here are the stats for 2018:

 58,381 reports, including 412 deaths, 1,237 permanent disabilities, 4,217 hospitalizations.
 I’ve been learning to play with it and you can look up by vaccine to narrow things down, etc. It’s fascinating and horrifying, especially when you look at longer time spans and the numbers get even more astounding, even though it was only put into place in 1990.
-So if it’s 1 in a million, there’s 327 million people in the US as of 2018…even if we just count deaths, that’s much more than 1 in a million.
-If you count disabilities and injuries, it’s much MUCH more.
+So if it’s 1 in a million, there’s 327 million people in the US as of 2018…even if we just count deaths, that number should be closer to 327, not 412.
+That’s almost 100 more deaths than one in a million would be.
+If you count permanent disabilities and injuries, it’s much MUCH worse.

-And it gets worse.
+And it gets even worse.
 On the VAERS website itself, under “interpreting data” it states clearly that “underreporting” is a problem with how this data is collected.
 There have been two studies done on VAERS itself and both have concluded that vaccine reactions are grossly underreported.
-Here is the one by HHS (Health and Human Services) that says it is LESS THAN 1% .
-I’m not good at math, but those numbers suddenly look scary high to me if they are to be multiplied by 100.
+Here is the one funded by the CDC who later ghosted the scientists crunching the numbers, that says it is LESS THAN 1%.
+I’m not good at math, but those numbers suddenly look scary high to me.